Sangu111/smart-city-management-system/README.md

 - Database performance optimization and indexing strategies

 ### 🌐 **Web Development**
-- Responsive frontend design with HTML5, CSS3, and JavaScript
 - Server-side rendering with JSP and dynamic content generation
+- Responsive frontend design with HTML5 and CSS3
 - Cross-browser compatibility and mobile-responsive layouts

 ### 🔒 **Security Implementation**